 One of our successful Linux for Jobs alumni, Vanessa Pierre, told us that one of the initiatives she took to invest in her career, she had to research what’s currently needed in the field and obtain relevant training and certifications such as Yellow Tail Tech’s program.
 “Upskilling is helping me enhance my knowledge and also grow in my IT career!”

 Tyla Chevrier, our partnership coordinator, also attested to how upskilling made her stand out as an expert in her field.
 “Working in a field where the required expertise can be quite diverse, so it’s really important to always develop new skills as it opens up more opportunities.
 In our globalized world where many things can change quickly, I have to make sure that my skills remain relevant and not outdated.
 For example, Microsoft Office used to be a skill but at this point, its’ understanding is required.
 In that sense, upskilling has allowed my career more opportunities and has been the reason why I remained competent as new technologies emerge.”
 Tyla shares that her upskilling strategy range from attending training for specific skills, reading books, being a member of organizations with seasoned professionals, and having a personal mentor.

 Yana, our Marketing Lead, emphasizes that in the field of Marketing which is always about innovation, trends, and development.”Upskilling is a must if you really want to keep up.”
 She highlighted how upskilling initiatives of your employer are really helpful in getting you started.
 “That’s why I’m very happy to work for a supportive company like Yellow Tail Tech which encourages us to grow and learn.
 They even pay for our training!”

-If you’re ready to future-proof your career in IT and develop provenly in-demand skills in the field, book a 10-minute intro call with us so we can discuss how we can help you!
+If you’re ready to future-proof your career in IT and develop provenly in-demand skills in the field, book a 10-minute intro call with our Enrollment Advisor so we can discuss how we can help you!